 This case highlights the factors that should be considered by cohabiting couples, particularly when property is purchased in joint names.
 Thought should be given as to how they would like to own that property and if, for example, one party contributes more to the purchase price than the other party, then this can and should be recorded, as well as Wills being prepared.

 Problems also often arise where one party moves in to the other party’s solely owned home and they separate some time later.
 Difficulties can arise if the non-owning party has contributed towards the property, for example by paying for an extension or other home improvements.

-“In our family law team we are meeting with an increasing number of cohabiting clients who find themselves surprised by their own situation and more often than not they are surprised that a “common law” marriage does not exist.
-Unfortunately our law in relation to cohabiting couples is out of date.
-Therefore cohabiting couples should consider having a cohabitation agreement drawn up at the outset to confirm their intentions, as well as keeping Wills up to date”.
+Our family law team meet with an increasing number of cohabiting clients who find themselves surprised by their own situation and more often than not they are surprised that a “common law” marriage does not exist.
+Unfortunately, our law in relation to cohabiting couples is out of date.
+Therefore cohabiting couples should consider having a cohabitation agreement drawn up at the outset to confirm their intentions, as well as keeping Wills up to date.

 We suggest cohabiting couples, living together, who have no plans in the future to marry take legal advice with regard to your financial position in the unfortunate event that your relationship breaks down.
 A specialist family lawyer will be able to advise you how to protect yourself and your family for the future, please contact the Steeles Law family team who will be happy to help you via email using firstname.lastname@example.org or by calling 01603 598000.